FlaviaBulad/drivenpass-api/README.md

 - The title is unique to the user in question.

-- Repeating the title triggers a status response of 409.
+- Repeating the title triggers a status code of 409 (Conflict).

-- The correct request will bring a status response of 201 and the card will be added to the database.
+- The correct request will bring a status code of 201 (Created) and the card will be added to the database.
+#
 ## Route <span style="color:green"> **GET** </span>/cards

-This route has no information in the body.
-The intention is to get all the information from all the cards of the user who is the holder of the token in question.

-A successful request will bring a response like the one below:
+Fetches all credit card data.

 ```json
 [